What do you do when you find your husband’s secrets – the ugly truth – on his laptop computer, phone, or Facebook page? Here’s one reader’s dilemma…

 And here are a few more thoughts for wives who discover their husbands’ secrets online…

-When You Find the Ugly Truth on Your Husband’s Computer
+When You Find the Truth on Your Husband’s Computer

 Every couple is different, and every partner needs to be approached in a way that suits his or her personality.
 These aren’t necessarily “one size fits all” tips, but they may help you figure out what to do if you’re in the same boat.

-If you haven’t found damning evidence on your husband’s phone or computer but you suspect something is rotten in your relationship, read When You Have a Bad Gut Feeling About Your Marriage.
+If you haven’t found damning evidence on your husband’s phone or computer but you suspect something is rotten in your relationship, read 5 Red Flags That Tell You He’s Having an Affair.